LakshayManglani/recipe-finder/README.md

 ## Technologies Used

 - HTML5 and CSS3 for creating the user interface.
-- TypeScript for handling dynamic functionality.
+- TypeScript for for type safety.
+- Jest for testing.
-- Fetch API to retrieve recipe data from a JSON file.
+- Fetch API to get recipe data from a custom API.
 - Flexbox for responsive layout and design.

 ## Contributions